gwappa/amorphys/docs/source/core/variable.rst

         holds a valid schema based on `JSON Schema <https://json-schema.org/>`_, but it may typically be a schema for a ``string`` or a ``number``.

+    .. py:attribute:: description

+        a required human-readable description about what this variable stands for.

 .. _condition-example: